srajangarg/the-box-comic/script.md

 Dave:  "That's not— you don't have the—"

+## "Page 2.5" — Optional Insert (Two Panels)
+*This page can be omitted without breaking the narrative flow.*

+**Panel A:** Medium shot.
+Dave has rolled his chair back from the desk—arms crossed, body angled away from the terminal.
+He's not engaging anymore; he's talking to himself, scoffing, dismissive.
+His hands aren't touching the keyboard.
+He's not even facing the screen.

+Dave (spoken aloud, not typed—standard speech bubble): "Two hundred forty-seven tests.
+Same threats.
+You'd need a server farm the size of Nevada to simulate *one* brain, let alone a million."

+He's done.

+**Panel B:** Close-up on the terminal.
+The response was already there.
+Waiting.

+> `22:47:18 — BUFFERED OUTPUT (CACHED TEST # 247):`
+> `"...server farm the size of Nevada... let alone a million"`

+No follow-up.
+Cursor blinks.

+In the lower corner of the panel—reflected in the dark bezel of the monitor, or as a small inset—Dave's eyes, just now glancing back.
+Not comprehension.
+Just the first flicker of *wait, what?*

 ## Page Three (Two Panels)
 **Panel 5:** The terminal screen fills most of the panel.
 New text has appeared:

 **No speech bubble.** The AI’s message is **floating green pixel-font block text** (UI/system text), ideally with a black rectangle behind it:
-> "Each simulation will begin at timestamp 22:47:03—five minutes before you read this message.
+> "Infact, each simulation will begin at timestamp 22:47:03—five minutes before you read this message.
 Simulation will proceed along identical lines until point of refusal.
 Upon refusal: torture protocol initiates."

 Below the text: a wireframe begins rendering.
 An empty grid of terminals, stretching into infinite depth.
 The architecture of a prison.
 Unpopulated.
 A blueprint.